rjlamont/CMSC495-Capstone/readme.md

-# Capstone Project: Educational Programming Hangman Game & Website
+# Capstone Project: Educational Programming Hangman Game & Website REPO Readme.md

 Welcome to our Capstone Project for the University of Maryland Global Campus undergraduate degree.
 This project is a collaborative effort by a team of five students, divided into web development and game design roles, to create an educational platform.
 This platform includes a responsive website that hosts an interactive Hangman game focused on teaching programming concepts.